mnesarco/ff-batch/README.md

  * https://stackoverflow.com/questions/47788300/how-to-use-font-awesome-in-qml
  * https://doc.qt.io/qt-5/qml-qtquick-fontloader.html

+## IMPORTANT NOTICE

+If you want to preserve glyph codes between runs, you must preserve these generated files:

+ * icon_map.py
+ * select_cache.py

 ## Additional Disclaimers

 * Developed and tested on Linux only, it should work on MacOS and Windows but I have not tested.